 The manual’s final chapter points toward three developments that are worth tracking:

 360° video and VR.
 Gold and Windscheid (2020) found that 360° classroom video produces higher presence in student teacher observers than conventional video, though without differences in learning outcomes measured by events noticed or ratings of teaching quality.
 Whether the presence effect translates into something measurable is an open empirical question.
-The VR version of this — using 360° classroom footage as an immersive training environment where student teachers can observe without the pressure of having to act — is methodologically interesting and practically plausible at costs that are no longer prohibitive.
+The VR version of this — using 360° classroom footage as an immersive training environment where student teachers can observe without the pressure of having to act — is methodologically interesting; feasibility and cost remain deployment-specific.

 Animated classroom video.
-The handful of studies on animated (as opposed to filmed) classroom situations suggests that student teachers notice similar learning-relevant events in animated and real footage (Smith et al., 2012; Chieu et al., 2011).
-If that holds up, animation offers a way to construct specific scenarios that would be hard to capture or ethically complex to film — situations involving conflict, failure, or particular forms of student difficulty — without requiring access to actual classrooms or consent from real pupils.
+The cited studies examine particular animated or virtual classroom tasks (Smith et al., 2012; Chieu et al., 2011); they do not establish equivalence across formats, constructs and learners.
+Animation can offer a way to construct specific scenarios that would be hard to capture or ethically complex to film — situations involving conflict, failure, or particular forms of student difficulty — without requiring access to actual classrooms or consent from real pupils.

 Mobile eye-tracking.
 The combination of classroom videography with mobile eye-tracking worn by teachers (Rüth, Zimmermann, & Kaspar, 2020) opens the teacher’s-perspective angle that a fixed camera cannot capture.
-It is a technically more demanding addition to the setup but an analytically distinctive one, and the hardware costs have come down substantially.
+It is a technically more demanding addition to the setup but an analytically distinctive one.
+Its feasibility and cost depend on the hardware and analysis workflow.

 A Note on Open Access